Greg Dyke

-Gregory Dyke (born 20 May 1947) is a British media executive, football administrator, journalist, and broadcaster.
+Gregory Dyke (born 20 May 1947) is a British media executive, football administrator, journalist and broadcaster.
 Since the 1960s, Dyke has had a long career in the UK in print and then broadcast journalism.
-He is credited with introducing 'tabloid' television to British broadcasting, and reviving the ratings of TV-am.
+He is credited with introducing "tabloid" television to British broadcasting, and reviving the ratings of TV-am.
 In the 1990s, he held chief executive positions at LWT Group, Pearson Television, and Channel 5.

-He was the director-general of the BBC from January 2000 to January 2004; he resigned following heavy criticism of the BBC's news reporting process in the Hutton Inquiry.

-Dyke was a director of Manchester United and chairman of Brentford football clubs, and from 2013 to 2016 was chairman of the Football Association.
+Dyke was director-general of the BBC from January 2000 to January 2004; he resigned following heavy criticism of the BBC's news reporting process in the Hutton Inquiry.
+He was also a director of Manchester United and chairman of Brentford football clubs, and from 2013 to 2016 was chairman of the Football Association.
 He was chancellor of the University of York from 2004 to 2015 and chairman of the British Film Institute between 2008 and 2016.
 He is currently the chairman of children's television company HiT Entertainment, and is a panellist on Sky News's The Pledge.

 Since 2016, Dyke has been vice president for television of BAFTA.
-In 2018, Dyke became chairman of London Film School.
+In 2018, he became chairman of London Film School.

 Early life and education

-Dyke was born in 1947, in Hayes, Middlesex, the youngest of three sons in a "stable, lower middle class" family.
+Greg Dyke was born in 1947, in Hayes, Middlesex, the youngest of three sons in a "stable, lower middle class" family.
 His father was an insurance salesman.
-The family lived at 17 Cerne Close until he was 9, then moved to Cedars Drive, Hillingdon.
+The family lived at 17 Cerne Close until Dyke was nine years old, then moved to Cedars Drive, Hillingdon.
 He was educated at Yeading Primary School and then Hayes Grammar School, which he left with one grade "E" at A-level mathematics.
-After school he was briefly a trainee manager at Marks & Spencer before leaving to work as a trainee reporter for the Hillingdon Mirror, becoming chief reporter in eight months.
-He left the Mirror after attempting to stage a union-backed protest against poor pay conditions by the junior staff of the work on the paper.
+After school, he was briefly a trainee manager at Marks & Spencer, before leaving to work as a trainee reporter for the Hillingdon Mirror, becoming chief reporter in eight months.
+He left the Mirror after attempting to stage a union-backed protest against poor pay conditions by the junior staff on the paper.
 He then got a job at the Slough Evening Mail.
-Amongst his colleagues was future music journalist Colin Irwin.
+Among his colleagues was future music journalist Colin Irwin.

-He then went on to study for a degree at the University of York as a mature student, graduating in 1974 with a bachelor's degree in politics.
+Dyke then went on to study for a degree at the University of York as a mature student, graduating in 1974 with a bachelor's degree in politics.
 During his time at York, Dyke was active in student politics, and was part of a collective that produced a psychedelic underground student magazine called Nouse.
-He also met and married his first wife Christine Taylor whilst at the university.
-His politics were more of a traditional Labour supporter than some of the more radical and dissentient students of his day.
+He also met and married his first wife, Christine Taylor, whilst at the university.
 His contemporaries and friends at York included future journalists Linda Grant and Peter Hitchens, the latter then active in the International Socialists.
 Dyke was awarded an honorary doctorate from the university in 1999 and was chancellor from 2004 to 2015.